 The U.S. healthcare legislation enacted in 2010 created an approval pathway for biosimilar versions of innovative biological products that did not previously exist.
 Prior to that time, innovative biologics had essentially unlimited regulatory exclusivity.
 Under the new regulatory mechanism, the FDA can approve products that are similar to (but not generic copies of) innovative biologics on the basis of less extensive data than is required by a full BLA.
 After an innovator has marketed its product for four years, any manufacturer may file an application for approval of a "biosimilar" version of the innovator product.
-However, although an application for approval of a biosimilar version may be filed four years after approval of the innovator product, qualified innovative biological products will receive 12 years of regulatory exclusivity, meaning that the FDA may not approve a biosimilar version until 12 years after the innovative biological product was first approved by the FDA.
-The law also provides a mechanism for innovators to enforce the patents that protect innovative biological products and for biosimilar applicants to challenge the patents.
+However, although an application for approval of a biosimilar version may be filed four years after approval of the innovator product, qualified innovative biological products will receive 12 years of regulatory exclusivity, meaning that the FDA may not approve a biosimilar version until 12 years after the innovators to enforce the patents that protect innovative biological products and for biosimilar applicants to challenge the patents.
 Such patent litigation may begin as early as four years after the innovative biological product is first approved by the FDA.